Small business ideas that actually work in 2026

 An AI-powered analytics business helps companies make sense of their data using machine learning and automation tools.
 You turn raw data into actionable insights that drive better business decisions.

-Clients include small businesses, ecommerce stores, and marketing agencies that collect data but don't know how to use it effectively.
-You can specialize in areas like sales forecasting, customer behavior analysis, or marketing performance optimization.
+Clients include small businesses, ecommerce stores, and marketing agencies.
+These businesses collect data but often lack the skills to use it.
+You can specialize in sales forecasting, customer behavior analysis, or marketing performance.

 App development